Data Projects

 With Abhishek Nagaraj

-[Data] [Sloan Grant]
+[Sloan Grant]

 Project 2: Knowledge Entities in Pharmaceutical Patents

-With Bikash Kumar Panda (in progress)
+With Bikash Kumar Panda and Charlie Guthmann

-Project 3: 300 Year of British Patents
+Project 3: 300 Years of British Patents

-With Enrico Berkes (in progress)
+With Enrico Berkes and Matthew Lee Chen

-[Data on Patent Quality]
+[300 Year of British Patents] [Data on Patent Quality]

 Matteo Tranchero